Nipple Itching: Symptoms, Causes and Treatment

 Dermatitis

-• There are several causes of dermatitis of the nipple or areola.
+• Several causes of nipple or areola dermatitis exist.
 These include eczema and irritation or allergic dermatitis.
 Certain types of dermatitis can also cause eczema.

 • Eczema is a common condition in women who are breastfeeding, especially those who have previously had atopic dermatitis.